James D. Proctor: Career

-Proctor launched EcoTypes, an educational and research initiative, in 2017.
-EcoTypes is a free, anonymous online survey with associated resources designed for participants to explore a broad range of environmental ideas known as axes (18 total), which have yielded three statistically-derived underlying patterns called themes, and five theme-based frameworks or EcoTypes, with names such as Small is Beautiful and Indigenous Justice.
-As of spring 2022, the EcoTypes survey has been completed nearly 8000 times, with cross-national collaboration and a larger scholarly project on environmental frameworks underway.
+Building on these concerns, Proctor launched EcoTypes, an educational and research initiative, in 2017.
+EcoTypes is a free, anonymous online survey with associated resources designed for participants to explore their environmental frameworks, or EcoTypes, and to consider the possibility that many care, just differently.
+EcoTypes starts with a broad range of fundamental environmental differences known as axes (12 total), which have yielded three statistically-derived themes called Place, Knowledge, and Action; EcoTypes are patterns in these themes.
+As of late 2024, the EcoTypes survey has been completed more than 15,000 times, with cross-national collaboration and a related scholarly project underway on environmental imaginaries.